RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng9r609/

 And Germany did not have the information systems technology we have in USA.
 People are unable to face how much technology has changed the USA and why Elon Musk purchased Twitter (and Reddit society mocked and mocked the Twitter purchase).
-Reddit can be stealth natonalized or loudly nationalized.
-The avoidance of nonfiction abounds, deep denial and retreet to fiction.
+Reddit can be stealth nationalized or loudly nationalized.
+The avoidance of nonfiction abounds, deep denial and retreat to fiction.
 “The underlying ideology within social media is not to enhance choice or agency, but rather to narrow, filter, and reduce choice to benefit creators and advertisers.
 Social media herds the citizenry into surveilled spaces where the architects can track and classify them and use this understanding to influence their behavior.
-If democracy and capitalism are based on accessible information and free choice, what we are witnessing is their subversion from the inside.”
-― Christopher Wylie, Mindf\*ck: Cambridge Analytica and the Plot to Break America,**year 2019**
+If democracy and capitalism are based on accessible information and free choice, what we are witnessing is their subversion from the inside.” ― Christopher Wylie, Mindf\*ck: Cambridge Analytica and the Plot to Break America,**year 2019**

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng900dt/

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng999nk/

 Go to the streets and fight for what ideals?
 Reddit has no ideals except fiction and kitten images on /r/All- entertainment is the ideals.
 First person shooters and high-budget Star Wars Andor fiction content.
 Malala was on the world stage standing up to fiction addictions to The Bible and Quran and Torah, and people ignored her.
 Women teaching have been a peace thread that has held humanity together.
 Now Joe Rogan is the teacher, Charlie Kirk is the teacher, male sports starts are the teachers.
-The fiction of Allah being a male who dominates has wone.
+The fiction of Allah being a male who dominates has won mindsets.
 Jesus is now pro-Trump Texas kick-ass gun-slinger in the minds of the world.
 The cross symbol has been reprogrammed by the IRA, Putin won since year 2013.
 Fox News audience rocks back and forth changing the Fox News fiction story.
 What was wrong with Malala's words?
 Why wasn't she good enough since year 2013?
 Why aren't Martin Luther King Jr's words good enough since year 2013?
 There was no high road taken, the high road sat empty.
 The High Road was reviving MLK Jr's teachings in the face of the Ukraine and IRA war against Reality since year 2013.
 The High Road was Malala reforming Palestine.
 The World Did Not Use Social Media Free Time and Spare Time to TAKE the High Road to a book: ... ... ...
 “The boys learn the Quran by heart, rocking back and forth as they recite.
 They learn that there is no such thing as science or literature, that dinosaurs never existed and man never went to the moon.”
 ― Malala Yousafzai, I Am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban.
 Published October 8, 2013. https://www.youtube.com/watch?v=gjGL6YY6oMs

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng9d6he/